irhamnaj/irhamnaj.github.io/index.md

     - /about.html
 ---

-## hello all
+## Hello all
 My name is Irham Najmudin.
-I was graduate with a B.Sc degree in Physics and has passionate to help people with solving their problems using data. now, I am on my 'adventure' to learn everything about data (especially, statistics, machin learning, and data visualization), how to solve the data-related problem in the most elegant way, and building collaboration with other people to create connection, friend, and sharing knowledge.
+I was graduate with a B.Sc degree in Physics and has passionate to help people with solving their problems using data.
 Pursuing my career as a data scientist has become my biggest dream right now.

+now, I am on my 'adventure' to learn everything about data (especially, statistics, machine learning, and data visualization), how to solve the data-related problem in the most elegant way, and building collaboration with other people to create connection, friend, and sharing knowledge.